Ice storms hit Connecticut, New York, New Jersey and Pennsylvania

 At least one person has died in Harford County, Maryland, said State Police spokesman Greg Shipley.

-There have been dozens of crashes throughout central and northern Maryland on Sunday, he said.
-Most of them occurred in Howard, Baltimore, Harford and Cecil counties.
+There were dozens of crashes Sunday throughout central and northern Maryland.
+Most occurred in Howard, Baltimore, Harford and Cecil counties.

 Troopers who had worked through the night kept working when their shifts were over, and more troopers were called in to help assist passengers who had accidents, he said.